danieljwilson/obsidian/Personal/peerScholar psya01 2020.md

 > You need to provide specific examples of where improvements can be made as well as what those improvements might be.

 >It was clear that you made an effort in your comments, however many were vague and lacked specific critiques and suggestions.

+>It was clear that you made an effort to provide thoughtful comments, however suggestions should prioritize ideas and content over more superficial aspects like sentence structure.